imoralescs/imoralescs.github.io/javascript.md

 banana.showNameAndColor(); //-> I am a Banana and my color is Yellow
 ```

-2. Prototype Attribute: Accessing Properties on Objects, Object.prototype Properties Inherited by all Objects.
+* **Prototype Attribute:** Accessing Properties on Objects, Object.prototype Properties Inherited by all Objects.
 All objects in JavaScript inherit properties and methods from Object.prototype.

-These inherited properties and methods are constructor, hasOwnProperty (), isPrototypeOf (), propertyIsEnumerable (), toLocaleString (), toString (), and valueOf .valueOf - Is for convert object to primitive value(number, boolean, etc).
-Is a method that lives on Object.prototype and returns a primitive value representation of the object on which .valueOf is invoked.
-JavaScript automatically invokes [the valueOf method] when encountering an object where a primitive value is expected (source).

 ```javascript
 let now = new Date();